Limp Bizkit: Stampede of the Disco Elephants and Still Sucks (2012–2022)

 DJ Lethal resumed performing with the band on March 17, 2018, at the Storm the Gates festival in Auckland, New Zealand.
+The band again played on the Vans Warped Tour in 2018.
 On July 8, 2019, the band played a new song from their forthcoming album called "Wasteoid" live in Paris.

 Borland provided an album update in June 2021, detailing the struggles with the album:

 We've probably, in the last 10 years, been in the studio to try and complete the record, I wanna say, seven times, to different studios.
 And we've been working on stuff, working on stuff, working on stuff.
 And Fred [Durst] has been consistently kind of unsatisfied with where vision is, I guess...We probably have 35 songs recorded instrumentally, and he's done vocals on them and then thrown the vocals away — done vocals and then [gone], 'Fuck this,' [and] thrown it away.
 So I think he's finally at the point now where he's gonna pick a set of these songs that he's finally cool with and finish 'em and we're gonna finish the record.
 So, fingers crossed."

 In August 2021, just a week after their main stage set at Lollapalooza, the band canceled their summer tour, "out of an abundance of caution and concern for the safety of the band, crew and most of all the fans" in relation to rising COVID-19 cases in the United States.

 On August 25, 2021, the band revealed new music would be "leaked" in rapid succession with their new album to follow soon after.

 On September 30, 2021, the band released a new single "Dad Vibes".
 On October 19, Durst teased on Instagram that more songs would be coming soon, revealing the titles "Turn It Up Bitch" and "Goodbye", as well as the album containing 12 tracks.
 On October 28, 2021, Durst confirmed via Instagram that the band's sixth album – now titled Still Sucks – would be released on October 31, 2021.